mario-campos/xget/README.md

 xdccget "irc.sampel.net" "#best-channel, #best-chat-channel" "super-duper-bot xdcc send #34"
 ```

 This is the basic usage of xdccget.
-You can call xdccget --help to understand all currently supported arguments.
+You can call xdccget -h to understand all currently supported arguments.

 ## Compiling xdccget
 Compiling xdccget is just running make from the root folder of the repository.
 Please make sure, that you have installed